Top 3 Tips for Adding Music to Video with Editing Software

-You can get to use some for free, while others will require that you pay a subscription fee.
+You can use some video editing software for free, while others will require you to pay a subscription fee.

 Apart from the cost of using the software, there are other essential things you may need to look out for.

-You should make a list of what you expect from your ideal editing software, then make another list of the most common editing software that’s within your price range.
+You should list what you expect from your ideal editing software, then make another list of the most common editing software within your price range.

-Make a comparison of the features you want and the editing software that has those feature.
+Compare the features you want and the editing software that has those features.

-The one that tick your boxes is the ideal editing software for you.
+The one that ticks your boxes is the ideal editing software for you.